Error-331/code_tests/docs/bible/links.md

 Followers of Jesus - December 8 (Luke 8:13; Proverbs 16:6);

 To the Jew First - December 9 (The gospel was birthed in the land of the Jews and taken to the Jew first before it went to the Gentiles; Jews who were saved by grace through justification by faith);

+East from West - December 10 (You will sit down in the kingdom because it's your Father's good pleasure to see you there);